TheOtherRolesAU/TheOtherRoles/README.md

 If they try to kill a crewmate, they die instead.

 **NOTE**
-- For now the Shifter won't die to the Sheriff (an option will be added in the next version).
 - If the Sheriff shoots the person the Medic shielded, the Sheriff and the shielded person **both remain unharmed**.

 ### Game Options